 - Bugs that rely on impractical user action. (example: having a user type out an XSS payload into a particular field)

 - Issues that cannot be reproduced

 - Bugs specific to unsupported browsers/plugins

-Please note, when researching for a vulnerability, only use your account.
+- Please note, when researching for a vulnerability, only use accounts you own.
 Do not attempt to use another user's account.
 The Rocket Science Group reserves the right to turn down any report it finds invalid and revise or cancel the program at any time.